|Times||8.35am to 12.00 noon||12.00 noon to 1.00pm||1.00pm to 3.15pm|

 Sometimes certain subjects are taught in a block to enable a depth of learning that is not possible in just one or two lessons.

-Children will not be allowed to leave with unannounced adults, even if the child knows them.
+Pupils will not be allowed to leave with unannounced adults, even if the child knows them.
 If someone different is picking up your child, you must phone the school office to let us know.